NREL dev api

 print(data)

 If this simple query succeeds while larger data slices fail, it is almost definitely a limitation of the public API.
 You’ll need to stand up your own HSDS server to retrieve more data.
-Read on below to find out how.
+Read the section on “Setting up a Local HSDS Server” below to find out how.

 Setting up a Local HSDS Server

-Setting up an HSDS server on an EC2 instance or your local laptop isn’t too hard.
+Setting up an HSDS server on an EC2 instance or your local machine isn’t too hard.
 The instruction set here is intended to be comprehensive and followed exactly.
-Most of these instructions are adapted from the HSDS Repository and the h5pyd repository, but this tutorial has been found to be the best comprehensive set of instructions.
+Most of these instructions are adapted from the HSDS Repository and the h5pyd repository, but this tutorial is intended to be comprehensive and regularly maintained for NREL use.
 Please note the minor differences in the Unix- and Windows-specific instructions below and be sure to follow these subtleties exactly!

 Make sure you have python 3.x (we recommend 3.10), pip, and git installed.
 We find it easiest to manage your HSDS environment by installing miniconda and creating a clean HSDS environment.
 Once you have that setup, follow these instructions:

-2. Create a config file at ~/.hscfg (you can also use the hsconfigure CLI utility) with ONLY the following entries (make sure the hs_endpoint matches the endpoint that the HSDS server printed out):
+3. Create a HSDS configuration file at ~/.hscfg (you can also use the hsconfigure CLI utility) with ONLY the following entries:

 # Local HSDS server